IBM-Cloud/docs/services/graphdb/index.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Getting started with {{site.data.keyword.graphfull}}
+# Getting started with IBM® Graph
 {: #gettingstartedtemplate}
-Last updated: 19 October 2016
+Last updated: 27 April 2017
 {: .last-updated}

 {{site.data.keyword.graphfull}} is a fully managed graph database service, accessible through the {{site.data.keyword.graphfull}} console in {{site.data.keyword.Bluemix_short}} or a REST-based HTTP API interface.
 Use it to build your mobile and web applications that require graph database capabilities.
 [Unfamiliar with graph databases?](https://developer.ibm.com/clouddataservices/docs/graph/)